 If you’re searching for the sport that combines the best aspects of autocross, rally and road racing, hillclimb may be the perfect auto sport for you.
-While Susquehanna Region SCCA does not hold hillclimb events as a club, there is a regional hillclimb association — The PA Hillclimb Association (PHA).
-The club is not associated with PHA, but information is provided here for our members’ benefit.
+While Susquehanna Region SCCA does not sanction hillclimb events due to lack of venues within the region boundaries, there is a regional hillclimb association — The PA Hillclimb Association (PHA) — where Susquehanna is well represented by three representatives.

 What is hillclimb?

 It’s is a timed event where drivers navigate up a hill or mountain road.
 As in autocross, it is against the clock and not wheel-to-wheel.
 Although it’s much like autocross, the pylons in hillclimb are boulders and trees and if you go off course, the consequences are usually more serious.
 But don’t let that scare you!
 If you’re interested in learning more, read on.

 Curious what it feels behind the wheel?
 You’re in luck.
 Here’s a playlist of videos from some of the PHA venues over the past few years.
 You might want to brace yourself for the adrenaline rush!